kei3dev/typescript_practice/Blitz.js/tutorial/README.md

-## Blitz.js turorial
+## Blitz.js tutorial
 This is a Blitz.js tutorial project.
 Read the [Blitz.js Documentation](https://blitzjs.com/docs/tutorial) to learn more.